stemnic/elevator-project/README.md

 ### Running the server
 Defaults to 3 elevators
 ```
+docker-compose build
 docker-compose up
 ```
+`docker-compose build` needs to be run every time there is a change to the source files.
 Optionally you can specify the number of elevators you want
 ```
 docker-compose up --scale elevator=(number)